 Chile Lime Vinaigrette:

-- 1/3 cup grapeseed oil or canola oil
+- 1/3 cup grapeseed oil or olive oil

 - 3 tablespoons fresh lime juice

 - 3/4 tsp ground cayenne

 - 1/4 tsp ground cumin

 Rinse the quinoa thoroughly in cold water and drain.
 Place 1 cup of quinoa and 2 cups of water in a saucepan and bring to a boil.
 Reduce to a simmer, cover, and cook for 10 to 15 minutes, or until all all of the water has been absorbed.
 When fully cooked, the germ ring will be visible along the outside edge of each seed (a white circle).

 If the water has evaporated, but the germ ring is not yet visible, add a splash of water, and simmer for a few more minutes.
 Set aside until cool.

 Place all vinaigrette ingredients in a jar and shake until combined, or whisk in a small bowl.

 Put all of the salad ingredients into a large bowl.
 Drizzle with the vinaigrette, and gently toss to combine.